 If you’re still looking for ways to use Halloween candy, here’s a pie to consider.
-It’s an ice cream pie with a brownie bottom crust.
+Brownie Bottom Butterfinger Ice Cream Pie is an ice cream pie with a brownie crust.

 Because they blend well with ice cream and because Fuzz brought home a ton, I used Butterfingers; but just about any type of candy bar would work, and the ice cream flavor can be modified as well.

 What I like best about this pie is the crust.
 Instead of the usual crumb crust, this one is a thin layer of brownie baked directly in the pie dish.
 If you prefer a thicker crust, you can double it.
 We wanted a higher ratio of ice cream, so I kept the brownie layer thin.
 For the ice cream, I used vanilla because the combination of vanilla, Butterfinger and caramel sounded good.
 However, if my family were more into banana, I might have tried banana flavored ice cream or maybe even pumpkin.
 In fact, I probably should have called this Brownie Bottom Mix and Match Ice Cream Pie because it can be made with so many variations.